 Figure 1: Amplitude squared of magnetic field fluctuations in three-dimensional MHD turbulence subject to a strong mean magnetic field directed perpendicular to the top-side of the volume.
 The magnitude of the mean magnetic field in the top panel of this figure is 2 times larger than the RMS magnetic fluctuations.
 The magnitude of the mean magnetic field in the bottom panel is 5 times the RMS magnetic fluctuations.
 An electrically conducting fluid streams freely in the direction of the magnetic field.
-As the mean magnetic field is increased, a more elongated simulation box at fixed numerical resolution becomes necessary to deal with the stronger anisotropy of the turbulent eddies.
-A remarkable increase in the anisotropy affects not only the direction of the mean magnetic field, but also changes the characteristics of the flow in the perpendicular plane.
+As the mean magnetic field is increased, a more elongated simulation box at fixed numerical resolution becomes necessary to deal with the stronger anisotropy of the flow is visible between the simulations.
+This anisotropy affects not only the direction of the mean magnetic field, but also changes the characteristics of the flow in the perpendicular plane.

-Our simulations have at least 10243 collocation points and millions of tracer particles, producing wellresolved anisotropic MHD flows with Reynolds numbers $\gtrsim \mathcal{O}(10^3)$.
-Building on our experience and the previous related work of the project partners [1],[2],[3],[4] both Eulerian and Lagrangian statistical properties of the flow are examined.
+Our simulations are currently being run with 2048 collocation points and millions of tracer particles, producing well-resolved anisotropic MHD flows with Reynolds numbers $\gtrsim \mathcal{O}(10^4)$ .
+We are experienced at studying both Eulerian and Lagrangian properties of the flow [5], [6],[7], and have recently published several new works on Lagrangian statistics [1], [2], [3], [4].